johan-rain/johan-rain/README.md

 ## About me:
 - 🌱 Currently a student at Medieinstitutet, learning Front End Development.
-- 🕹 Love gaming
+- 🙏 I'm always open for constructive criticism.
-- 🙏 Feedback is always welcome.
+- 🕹 Love gaming.

 <!--
 **johan-rain/johan-rain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.